JoJoScholarly/pc-em-tools/README.md

 Finally, `findThreshold` can be used for finding the threshold level giving mininum false negative and false positive rate.
 However, it might be better to use 5-sigma limit for the readnoise as a threshold criteria.
 The penalty of having too high threshold level is minimal.

 ## Authors and acknowledgment
-(c) Joonas Viuho 2022
+(c) Joonas Viuho 2023

 ## License
-For open source projects, say how it is licensed.
+Distributed under MIT license.

 ## Project status
 An initial commit has been made based on code developed for a personal project.
 Needs to be made more general, more user-friendly and documented better.